omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 class(f(5, 5))
 ```

 If the expression that `substitute` evaluates to is a single variable, the type it returns is `name`, as we just saw.
 For anything more complicated, `substitute` will return a `call` object.
-Even if it is an expression that could easily be evaluated to a simple value; `substitute` does not evaluate expressions, it just substitute variables.
+Even if it is an expression that could easily be evaluated to a simple value; `substitute` does not evaluate expressions, it just substitutes variables.

 ```{r}
 f <- function(x, y) substitute(x + y)